Kristen & Sean | Colorado Destination Wedding

-From the bride, Kristen: Winter Park has been a family vacation spot for years now, and Sean proposed to me there one year before our wedding.
+From the bride: Winter Park has been a family vacation spot for years now, and Sean proposed to me there one year before our wedding.
 The two of us met in Houston after both having lived all over Texas, and we wanted to share a special place and the beauty of a Rocky Mountain winter with our Texan friends and family.

 Initially, we were mostly attracted to rustic wedding trends (wood carvings, antiques, simple cake style) but we wanted to incorporate some of the strong colors and metallics featured in our home.
 Our main focus was to highlight the beauty of the Rocky Mountains.